 With more than 130 financial centers in Texas, Frost Bank gets the nod over Independent Financial for Lone Star State customers.
 If you do most of your banking online, however, Independent Financial might be the better choice because its mobile app has more features, such as a mobile wallet.

 As one of America’s “big four” banks, Wells Fargo is unrivaled in the breadth and depth of the products and services it offers.
 Independent Financial can’t compete in terms of scale, but that’s likely to be fine with Texas and Colorado customers who prefer a more community-focused bank.

-Although Independent Financial is a Texas bank that operates in a limited number of markets, its account options are comprehensive enough to compete with national banks if you don’t need insurance and investment brokerage services under the same roof.
+Although Independent Financial is a Texas bank that operates in a limited number of markets, it still could be a good choice to some people because their account options are comprehensive enough to compete with national banks if you don’t need insurance and investment brokerage services under the same roof.
 Its interest rates are competitive with most other banks, and there are few fees you can’t avoid.

 As befits a local bank, Independent Financial has a checking account for everyone from first-time bank customers and those rebuilding their checking account histories to customers 50 and older who expect their account to provide good value.

 Independent Financial FAQHere are the answers to some commonly asked questions about Independent Financial.

 - How are Independent Bank Group and Independent Financial Related?

 - The parent company, Independent Bank Group, a financial services company based in McKinney that offers services throughout the Gulf Coast of Texas and Colorado, introduced the brand, Independent Financial, in 2019.